 There has been some amount of criticism about SAFe.
 Some Agile experts are not hard-core fans of SAFe.
 They say there are hundreds of pages, hours of videos, several different training courses, and more.
-And this makes SAFe more complicated, bureaucratic than the Agile manifesto recommends.
-They also have this opinion that SAFe is so heavy, maybe it is not Agile at all.
+This makes SAFe more complicated, and bureaucratic than the Agile Manifesto recommends.
+They also have this opinion that SAFe is so heavy, that maybe it is not Agile at all.

 When more and more organizations and teams adopted Agile, it required scaling in a big way.
 The entire organization had to be in the process, not just a few self-managed teams.

 That's when SAFe came to the party.
 It provided us with a unique framework and guidelines for the entire organization, including the chief executives, to be part of the process.
 It is for large-scale software development teams of 50-125 people on multiple projects but wants to still adopt the best Agile practices, despite their size.
 When the scaling was done for the entire organization, it needed more complex processes and guidelines for obvious reasons.
 It meant having multiple readiness meetings, planning meetings, checklists, etc. This was perhaps overwhelming for people.
 And probably that is the reason to be perceived that SAFe is not Agile.

 Let us look at some of the Agile principles and how they are embedded in SAFe

 - Individual interactions over Processes and Tools:- If you look at the basic configuration of SAFe, i.e., Essential SAFe big picture looks complex showcasing the different roles involved, frameworks like Scrum, XP, Kanban, and core competencies.
 So, the perception is made that SAFe is process-heavy.
 The foundational unit in SAFe is the Agile team, with the option to use Scrum, XP, or Kanban.
 SAFe also adds additional interaction events to ensure collaboration happens across the teams and not just within the agile teams aligned to a common goal and work with a synchronized cadence.